 Competent action creates new information.
 Refusing to hear it is the fastest path to failure.

 - People closest to harm define harm.
-They get the author pen for evals.
+They get the author pen for evaluations.

 - Shared memory.
 Post-incident learnings become tests; tests prevent repeats.